junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-23-SPN-Migratory-locust.md

 It's a good thing that they got limitless samples to capture from their own field, according to Sam.
 Dean and Cas don't really find comfort in that.

 The origin is traced back to Easter, Pennsylvania.
 From ten years ago.
-This specific species seems to be particularly similar to the old Egyptian species from four thousand years ago, that should have been extinct or mutated all those age ago.
+This specific species seems to be genetically particularly similar to the old Egyptian species from four thousand years ago, which should have been extinct or mutated all those centuries ago.

 "I think we have a very different definition of 'good news'," Dean rubs the pinch of his nose.
 "All I'm hearing is, something something Egypt, something something biblical, something big and bad."